NYPD opens hate crime investigation after car rams into Chabad headquarters building

 The car ramming comes amid a succession of attacks on members of the Jewish community–– in Brooklyn and across the world.

-In December, a man was charged with a hate crime after police said he made antisemitic remarks and stabbed a man in Crown Heights, WABC reported.
-And earlier this month, two teenagers were arrested on suspicion of spray painting swastikas at a playground in Brooklyn.
+In December, a man was charged with a hate crime after police said he made antisemitic remarks and stabbed a man in Crown Heights, CNN affiliate WABC reported.
+And earlier this month, two teenagers were arrested for allegedly spray painting swastikas at a playground in Brooklyn.

 The incidents in predominantly Jewish areas of New York came after 15 people were killed in a mass shooting at Sydney’s Bondi Beach during a celebration of the first night of Hanukkah in December.